mynameisvinn/merkle/README.md

-# merkle trees
+# merkle dags
+applying a cryptographic hash function on top of a graph was ralph merkle’s big idea, and it has led to cool things like git, ipfs, blockchain.

+## why?
-merkle trees allow efficient and secure verification of the contents of large data structures.
+merkle dags allow efficient (and privacy preserving, partially) verification of data collections. data might be transactions, code commits, etc.

-why merkle trees?
-* reduces the amount of data that a trusted authority has to maintain to proof the integrity of the data
-* reduces the network I/O packet size to perform consistency and data verification as well as data synchronization
-* separates the validation of the data from the data itself

 ## usage
 ```python